Pau-REBROB/30DayMapChallenge2025/README.md

 # 30DayMapChallenge — Spatial Data Visualization with R and QGIS
 ## Description
 This repository contains a selection of maps developed as part of the 2025 30DayMapChallenge.
-The project focuses on spatial data visualization and exploratory spatial analysis using both R and QGIS, depending on the nature of the task.
+The project focuses on spatial data visualization and exploratory spatial analysis using both **R** and **QGIS**, depending on the nature of the task.
 ## Objectives
 - Explore different approaches to spatial data visualization
-- Apply cartographic design principles
+- Apply cartographic design principles, showing clear and interpretative thematic maps
-- Practice spatial data processing using open data sources
+- Practice spatial data processing using real data open data sources
 - Combine scripting-based and GIS-based workflows
 ## Tools and technologies
 - QGIS
-- R (sf, dplyr, ggplot2)
+- R (`sf`, `dplyr`, `ggplot2`)
 - Open spatial data (OpenStreetMap, ICGC, INE, etc.)
 ## Workflow
 - Data acquisition and preprocessing